hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

 title: Configuration File
 ---

 Monika uses a YAML file format to describe all the settings and configurations.
-A sample is included in the project can be seen `monika.example.yml`
+A sample is included in the project in the file `monika.example.yml`

 The following are a summary of their settings.
 In general Monika and its configuration file, `monika.yml` is divided into three sections.
 A probe, an alert and a notification section.